Made by infusing marigold flowers, you can easily harness the amazing properties of calendula oil right on your kitchen counter.

 No number of research and testimonials should make you put your guard down when it comes to safety.
 Calendula oil is safe, as long as we understand how to utilize it properly.

-This oil is basically a carrier oil and does not need to be diluted.
+This oil is basically an infused carrier oil and does not need to be diluted.
 However, do not use the oil at 100% right away on first use.
 Always perform a patch test when using a new oil by placing a drop of it on the inner area of your elbow.
 Leave it on for 24 hours and observe for any skin reaction.

 For children and the elderly, it is highly advised to contact your physician or doctor before using oils.
 Self-treatment of chronic diseases by applying calendula oil may also hold serious consequences without professional advice.